IanLunn/grunt-sequence-themes/README.md

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

-## Fair Warning

-grunt-sequence-themes is used internally but is made publicly available for Sequence theme authors that may find it useful.
-It is by no means heavily tested or extensive; neither is it particularly nice code.
-If you would like to improve grunt-sequence-themes, please feel free to submit a pull request.